 Increase Terpene Counts with JEWEL

 When it comes to producing high amounts of Terpene levels there are many factors that influence a plant’s development including climate, weather, age, fertilizers, soil type, and even the time of day.
 Plant nutrients, like JEWEL help aid the plant to improve the absorption of nutrients naturally increasing the sugar levels in your plant’s metabolism.
 This will also cause the plant to become resistant to disease and it will make the plant stronger.
 Since JEWEL includes 0% Nitrogen, it can be used throughout the entire flowering stage and also as a foliar spray to boost Terpene production.
 By using a validated third party scientific testing method to analyze Potency, Terpenes, Residual Solvents, Microbials and Chemical Residues, the results came back stating that 3 Gems JEWEL will on average increase Terpene counts by 22.5%.
+Order now

 or email us at firstname.lastname@example.org